Introduction to Financial Guaranty Insurance

 Q1.
 What is financial guaranty insurance?

 A1.
-Financial guaranty insurance is a type of insurance that provides protection against losses resulting from the default of a financial obligation.
+Financial guaranty insurance is a type of insurance that provides a guarantee of payment of interest and principal on debt obligations in the event of a default by the debtor.

 Q2.
-What are the benefits of financial guaranty insurance?
+What are the requirements for buying financial guaranty insurance?

 Sanela is a seasoned insurance expert with over 10 years of experience in the industry.
 Holding the title of Chief Insurance Analyst, he has a deep understanding of policy intricacies and market trends.
 Sanela's passion lies in educating consumers about smart insurance choices, and he's delighted to share his insights.